andrewclelland/ml_fire_projections/README.md

 Preliminary:
 *  Ensure you have a Google Earth Engine account linked to a project
-*  It is recommended to have access to a Google Cloud Storage bucket
+*  It is strongly recommended to have access to a Google Cloud Storage bucket
 *  Use of a supercomputer or HPC is encouraged for running the models

 Order for running scripts: